 We aim to ensure our pupils understand the importance of working together to support each other and solve their own problems, especially outside of the classroom.
 We worked closely with LSSP and took part in the new PAL’s (Physical Activity Leaders) programme.
 A group of 16 Year 5 and 6 children were chosen to be trained alongside all of our Lunchtime Supervisors.
 The children were taught the importance of physical activity and how it improved their mood as well as lots of fun activities to encourage others to get involved.
 They work on a rota basis, using the resource cards included in the training, to offer children different ways to become active during lunchtimes.

-We are currently working alongside School Improvement Liverpool in the early stages of the implementation of ‘Developing a progressive school curriculum to support the whole child in Physical Education’, and we will change, update and re-organise our curriculum to benefit the learning and progression of the children.
+We have worked alongside School Improvement Liverpool in the early stages of the implementation of ‘Developing a progressive school curriculum to support the whole child in Physical Education’, and we will change, update and re-organise our curriculum to benefit the learning and progression of the children.

 Curriculum leaders at Leamington are given time to monitor their subjects on a regular basis.
 This monitoring time involves lesson observations, discussions with staff and pupils regarding planning, timetabling of sessions, curriculum coverage and pupil voice.
 This information is collated and presented to Governors at the end of the summer term, when it is fed back to subject leaders and any changes can be discussed and implemented in September.

-Our close working relationship with both LSSP, Progressive Sports and our cluster school groups, is giving children the opportunity to take part in both Elite and Development level competitions, as well as specific SEND competitions (LSSP) and our work with other schools in the community will enable children to broaden their social circles and play against friends in a competitive situation.
+Our close working relationship with both LSSP and our cluster school groups, is giving children the opportunity to take part in Inspire (competition) Aspire (development) and Festival (celebrate) level competitions, as well as specific SEND competitions (LSSP) and our work with other schools in the community will enable children to broaden their social circles and play against friends in a competitive situation.